 If you are thinking about outsourcing your computer’s data into the cloud, I would advise you to think twice.
 It isn’t a good reason to move your data into the cloud just because your hard drive is out of space.

 However, I can think of many situations where I found it myself tremendously helpful being able to access one document or the other I had stored in the cloud when working on or in my business.
-Your question has indeed some practical elements.
+So, your question has indeed some practical elements.

 We all know that in the recent past there were incidents of hackers breaking into secured databases and capturing the sensitive data belonging to millions of users.
 I see no reason to assume that this will never happen again.